dzbogota1/gtex_example/README.md

 Output:

-- results/top10.tsv: Table of the top expressed genes.
+- console: Brief summary of tpm file contents.

-- results/top10_hist.png: Histogram plot of the top genes by TPM.
+- results/top_genes.png: Histogram plot of the top 10 genes by TPM.